jduan00/whereis-ui-v0-eagl-io/README.md

-# Eagle1 Whereis Frontend UI
+# Eagle1 whereis frontend UI

 ## What
 A lightweight user interface that allows you to track shipments using the [Eagle1 Whereis API backend](https://github.com/eagle1-sys/whereis-api-v0/).
 Currenlty two carriers are supported: